IBM/Kubernetes-container-service-GitLab-sample/README.md

 bx cr images
 ```

-# 2. Build and push GitLab Container Images
+# 2. Build and push GitLab container images

-GitLab and PostgreSQL container images need to be built.
-Redis container can be used as is from Docker Hub.
+GitLab and PostgreSQL images need to be built.
+Redis can be used as is from Docker Hub.
 If you are using Compose for PostgreSQL as backend, you only need to build GitLab image.

 Build and push the GitLab container.